pusher/docs/docs/channels/using_channels/connection.md

 > If authentication fails a `pusher:error` event is triggered on the channel.
 For more information see handling authentication problems.

 {% endparameter %}
-{% parameter 'userAuth.transport', 'String' %}
+{% parameter 'userAuthentication.transport', 'String' %}

-Defines how the authentication endpoint, defined using `userAuth.endpoint`, will be called.
+Defines how the authentication endpoint, defined using `userAuthentication.endpoint`, will be called.
 There are two options available:

 - **ajax** - The **default** option where an `XMLHttpRequest` object will be used to make a request.
 The parameters will be passed as `POST` parameters.
-- **jsonp** - The authentication endpoint will be called by a `<script>` tag being dynamically created pointing to the endpoint defined by `userAuth.endpoint`.
+- **jsonp** - The authentication endpoint will be called by a `<script>` tag being dynamically created pointing to the endpoint defined by `userAuthentication.endpoint`.
 This can be used when the authentication endpoint is on a different domain to the web application.
 The endpoint will therefore be requested as a `GET` and parameters passed in the query string.

 For more information see the [authenticating users docs](/docs/channels/server_api/authenticating-users).

 {% endparameter %}
-{% parameter 'userAuth.params', 'Object' %}
+{% parameter 'userAuthentication.params', 'Object' %}

 Additional parameters to be sent when the user authentication endpoint is called.
 When using ajax authentication the parameters are passed as additional `POST` parameters.
 When using jsonp authentication the parameters are passed as `GET` parameters.
 This can be useful with web application frameworks that guard against [CSRF (Cross-site request forgery)](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

 {% endparameter %}
-{% parameter 'userAuth.headers', 'Object' %}
+{% parameter 'userAuthentication.headers', 'Object' %}

 **Only applied when using ajax as authentication `transport`**